-As probiotics provide healthy and diverse bacteria to your gut, they can help improve the way you feel.
+Both men and women should add probiotics to their diet as they provide healthy and diverse bacteria to your gut, they can help improve the way you feel.

 Probiotics have been shown to be good for the immune system.
 As much of the immune system actually resides in the gut, keeping it healthy is in your best interest.

 While vitamin C supplements have been traditionally used, probiotics are the immune boosters of the future.